julie-mac/RegExperience/Develop/gist-template.md

 We will be going through each component of the following regular expression: `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/` This is the regex used to match hex values, or hex color codes used in HTML and CSS.
 Hex codes are 3-byte, 3 or 6-digit codes that render as a colour.
 When you define a hex code by only 3 digits, it is automatically rendered as a 6-digit code with each character repeated once.
 For example, hex codes `#a54` and `#aa5544` are equivalent and will be rendered the same.
 Each pair of digits is used to define the intensity of red, green and blue within a colour, respectively.
 Each byte value ranges from 00 to FF, from lowest to highest intensity.
 For example, hex code `#ffffff` is the highest intensity of all three colours, which shows up as white on your screen.
-Hex code `#000000` is the lowest intensity, so it shows up as black.
+Hex code `#000000` is the lowest intensity for each colour, so it shows up as black.

 ## Table of Contents